OrganiGram (OGI) Set to Announce Earnings on Tuesday

-OrganiGram (TSE:OGI) is scheduled to be announcing its earnings results before the market opens on Tuesday, April 13th.
-Analysts expect the company to announce earnings of C($0.04) per share for the quarter.
+OrganiGram (NASDAQ:OGI) is set to issue its quarterly earnings data before the market opens on Tuesday, April 13th.
+Analysts expect the company to announce earnings of ($0.03) per share for the quarter.
+Persons that wish to listen to the company’s earnings conference call can do so using this link.

-OrganiGram (TSE:OGI) last announced its quarterly earnings results on Tuesday, January 12th.
-The company reported C($0.11) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of C($0.03) by C($0.08).
-The company had revenue of C$19.33 million during the quarter, compared to analyst estimates of C$20.76 million.
+OrganiGram (NASDAQ:OGI) last announced its quarterly earnings data on Monday, January 11th.
+The company reported ($0.17) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.03) by ($0.14).
+OrganiGram had a negative net margin of 207.26% and a negative return on equity of 10.00%.
+The firm had revenue of $14.69 million during the quarter, compared to analyst estimates of $16.02 million.
+On average, analysts expect OrganiGram to post $0 EPS for the current fiscal year and $0 EPS for the next fiscal year.

 Organigram Holdings Inc, through its subsidiaries, produces and sells cannabis and cannabis-derived products in Canada.
 It offers cannabis flowers, extracts, edibles and oils, beverages, and other cannabis products for adult recreational market under the Edison Reserve, Edison Cannabis Co, ANKR Organics, and Trailblazer brands; and medical cannabis products, including strains, cannabis oils, extracts, edibles, beverages, and vaporizers for the medical market.